settleitinthecypher/settleitinthecypher.github.io/README.md

+View the public website of this project at this link: https://settleitinthecypher.github.io

 Open Breaking is a project to collect competitive breaking data and produce findings through analysis that can be incorporated into the further development of competitive breaking.
 The values embodied within this project are:
 - transparency - this project in its entirety is publicly accessible and usable
 - community-centered - this project is driven by members of the breaking community for the betterment of the breaking community